ArturMartini/envconfig/README.md

-# Golang Initializer Library (GIL)
+# ENVCONFIG
-GIL is a library to simplify initialize golang program based on json file and variable environments
+Envconfig is a library to simplify initialize golang program based on json file and variable environments with configuration and validation in embedded file or as code

 ## Features
 * Initialize config by json file